 You might think your local parks go unused during our long Michigan winters.
-With the exception of those places that are great for some occasional sledding, your snow-covered favorite parks might just seem like a reminder of how long you have to wait until spring arrives.
+With the exception of those places that are home to some great sledding hills, your snow-covered favorite parks might just seem like a reminder of how long you have to wait until spring arrives.

 Do you have a favorite winter park event to add to our list?
 Tell us in the comments section and we’ll include it on our list!